28 Ways to Save Water

 is one of the biggest wasters of water.
 Don’t flush needlessly, and

-never flush items other than toilet paper down the toilet.
+never flush items other than waste and toilet paper down the toilet.

 - Use the half-flush option on dual-flush toilets.

 older-style toilet with a 4-star dual-flush system.
 This can save you